Special Education (M.Ed., Ed.S.)

 A master’s degree (M.Ed.) in special education from the University of Maine provides graduates with an understanding of how to apply current evidence-based practices in PreK-12 classrooms for children with special needs.
 Understanding a child’s needs is essential to ensure that he or she receives the proper attention, assistance and intervention to succeed in school.
 Our graduates apply best practices to address the needs of students in inclusive, general-education learning environments.
-We also offer a Certificate of Advanced Study (C.A.S.) degree that goes beyond the master’s level and can serve as a good introduction to graduate research in the field of special education.
+We also offer an Education Specialist (Ed.S.) degree that goes beyond the master’s level and can serve as a good introduction to graduate research in the field of special education.

 Careers in special education